mcrepeau/lukscrypt/README.md

 ### Create

-1. Enter a vault name, storage directory, size (GB) and password
+1. Enter a vault name (lowercase letters, numbers, hyphens — max 64 chars), storage directory, size (GB) and password
 2. The server runs (in order):
-   - `dd if=/dev/zero` — allocates the image file (progress streamed live)
+   - `fallocate -l <size>` — allocates the image file instantly (falls back to `dd if=/dev/zero` with live progress if the filesystem does not support fallocate)
    - `cryptsetup luksFormat` — encrypts the container
    - `cryptsetup luksOpen` — opens the LUKS device
    - `mkfs.ext4` — formats the filesystem